 An organization is potentially exposed to currency risk, interest rate risk, and market risk.
 The organization is not exposed to currency risk (the risk the fair value of a financial instrument will fluctuate due to changes in foreign exchange rates) as it does not conduct in or hold foreign currency.
 Interest rate risk is the risk the fair value of a financial instrument will fluctuate due to changes in market interest rates.
 The organization does not hold any interest bearing liabilities.
 Market risk is the risk the fair value of a financial instrument will fluctuate because of changes in market prices caused by factors specific to the instrument or its issuer or factors affecting all instruments traded in the market.
-The organization is not exposed to market risk because they do not hold any term deposits.
+The organization is not exposed to market risk because the term deposits held are guaranteed.